kimo18/AI_fashion_styler/README.md

-# DensePose Setup and Usage Guide
+# Fashion AI Setup and Usage Guide

 This guide explains how to clone, set up, and run the DensePose project from Facebook Research.